 Pledge to SAVE: Be Safe.
 Be Alert.
 Be Vocal.
 Be Engaged!

 Bystander Intervention is a helping behavior whereby a bystander intervenes directly or indirectly in emergency or non-emergency situations.
-Examples of situations where active or pro-social bystander intervention has proven effective include sexual assault, domestic violence, dating violence, stalking, hate crime, discrimination, harassment, bullying and hazing, eating disorders, alcohol and drug abuse, and issues of academic integrity.
+Examples of situations where active or pro-social bystander intervention has proven effective include sexual assault, domestic violence, dating violence, stalking, hate crime, discrimination, harassment, bullying and hazing, suicidality, eating disorders, alcohol and drug abuse, and issues of academic integrity.

 Based upon the 1968 research of Latané and Darley who identified the negative bystander effect (individuals offer less help when other people are present), positive bystander intervention strategies begin when individuals notice the behavior of concern, interpret the behavior as a problem, assume personal responsibility for intervention, understand how to offer assistance, and implement the help.